News and Events

 Season Partners:

 Bartlett Performing Arts Center, Benjamin Hooks Public Library Friends, Cities of Bartlett, Collierville, and Memphis, Davies Manor, Dixon Gallery & Gardens, Memphis Juvenile Justice System, Memphis V.A.
-Medical Center, Overton Park Shell, Overton Square, Shelby County Election Commission, Shelby County Schools, St. George’s Episcopal Church, University of Memphis’ Department of Theatre & Dance, Wiseacre Brewery, and Woodlawn
+Medical Center, Overton Park Shell, Overton Square, Raleigh Library, Reverie, Shelby County Election Commission, Shelby County Schools, St. George’s Episcopal Church, Tom Lee Park, University of Memphis’ Department of Theatre & Dance, and Wiseacre Brewery

 Tennessee Shakespeare Company is a proud member of: